 Baby Doe Campground is situated on the eastern shore of Turquoise Lake in the shade of a lodgepole pine and subalpine fir forest.
-The family-friendly campground is a popular summer destination for boating, hiking and fishing.
+This family-friendly campground is a popular summer destination for boating, hiking and fishing.

 The 1.2-mile Turquoise Lake Nature Trail meanders along the shoreline is a gentle loop trail through the forest and down to the shoreline of Turquoise Lake.
 This trail connects to the 6.4-mile Turquoise Lake Trail that parallels the shoreline from Sugar Loaf Dam to May Queen Campground.
 Trail guides are available at the trailhead located about a mile south, at the entrance to Molly Brown Campground.